jpbonson/MobilePlayground/MovieListApp/README.md

 Android application that lists the upcoming movies using the TMDb API.

+Java.
 Android Studio.
 API 19 (Android 4.4).

 ### TODOs